Jonathan-LeRoux/overleaf-backup-tool/README.md

 ## Usage

+### Logging in for the first time

+First log in to Overleaf with a browser and use Web Developer Tools (`Option/Ctrl+Shift+I` in Firefox and Chrome) to retrieve the authentication cookie information.
+Look for the overleaf.com cookie under Storage>Cookies (under Application in Chrome).
+The first time you use overleaf_backup, you will be ask for the values of `GCLB` and `overleaf_session2`.
+For `GCLB`, copy the value string.
+For `overleaf_session2`, copy the 'parsed value' (Firefox) or check 'Show URL decoded' and copy the value (Chrome), in both cases starting with 's:...'

 ### Retrieve project information to allow non-default behavior (Optional)
 Unless you are happy with the default behavior (backup all projects in subfolders of a unique folder), first run in "CSV only" mode to create a CSV file that allows tweaking preferences for each repo: